bigboards/bigboards-docs/docs/update.rst

 Patching your hex
 =================
-As the requirements for our bigboards-updated became more complex, we had to implement that process as applying a series of patches.
-Each patch is defined as the date it was created, e.g. 20140505 and 20140717.
+As the requirements for our bigboards-updater became more complex, we had to implement the updating process by applying a series of patches.
+Each patch is defined by the date it was created, e.g. 20140505 and 20140717.

 You apply a specific patch to your Hex by executing:::